Mankell Family History

 On the set of a Kurt Wallander movie in Ystad, Sweden: a door to the apartment of "K. Wallander"

-The history of the Mankell family now takes us to the United States and to Swedish emigrant Herman Wilhelm (HW) Mankell.
+The history of the Mankell family now takes us to the United States and to Swedish emigrants Herman Wilhelm (HW) Mankell and his wife Elizabeth.

 Genealogical Charts